Gov. Wolf visits Erie discussing educational funding - NewsBreak

 The result for the Erie School District is almost $16 million more in basic education funding this year.

 “Pennsylvania is a better place to be.
-Erie is a better place to live because you’re starting again and when I want to mention that I think we’ve made some great progress, but this is not the time to spike the football,” said Governor Tom Wolf, (D), PA Governor.
+Erie is a better place to live because you’re starting again and when I want to mention that I think we’ve made some great progress, but this is not the time to spike the football,” said Wolf, Democrat.

 According to the governor’s office, the Wolf Administration has increased education spending by $3.7 billion since 2015.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.